Ground cuckooshrike

-The ground cuckoo-shrike (Coracina maxima) is an uncommon bird species endemic to Australia, occurring mainly in open woodland and arid grasslands throughout inland Australia, but also occasionally in areas on the east coast.
+The ground cuckooshrike (Coracina maxima) is an uncommon bird species endemic to Australia, occurring mainly in open woodland and arid grasslands throughout inland Australia, but also occasionally in areas on the east coast.

 Taxonomy

 Coracina maxima is one of 81 species in the family Campephagidae, 7 of which occur in Australia.
 The family can be divided into 2 groups, one of which contains 13 of the 81 species, and occur only in Asia.
-The other group, which includes genus Coracina (cuckoo-shrikes, cicadabirds and trillers), occurs in Africa, southern and Southeast Asia, Australia and islands in the west Pacific.
-Occurring in Australia are four species of cuckoo-shrike.
-The black-faced cuckoo-shrike (Coracina novaehollandiae) is a common species that occurs throughout all of Australia.
-The white-bellied cuckoo-shrike (Coracina papuensis) is uncommon and only occurring in the northern parts of the Northern Territory, as well as most of Queensland, Victoria and eastern New South Wales.
-The barred cuckoo-shrike (Coracina lineata) is a rare species and only occurs along the east coast of Queensland, and parts of the NSW coast.
-These three cuckoo-shrikes all occur in other countries including Indonesia, Papua New Guinea and the Solomon Islands.
-The ground cuckoo-shrike is an uncommon species and is endemic to Australia, occurring in parts of all the mainland Australian states and territories.
+The other group, which includes genus Coracina (cuckooshrikes, cicadabirds and trillers), occurs in Africa, southern and Southeast Asia, Australia and islands in the west Pacific.
+Occurring in Australia are four species of cuckooshrike.
+The black-faced cuckooshrike (Coracina novaehollandiae) is a common species that occurs throughout all of Australia.
+The white-bellied cuckooshrike (Coracina papuensis) is uncommon and only occurring in the northern parts of the Northern Territory, as well as most of Queensland, Victoria and eastern New South Wales.
+The barred cuckooshrike (Coracina lineata) is a rare species and only occurs along the east coast of Queensland, and parts of the NSW coast.
+These three cuckooshrikes all occur in other countries including Indonesia, Papua New Guinea and the Solomon Islands.
+The ground cuckooshrike is an uncommon species and is endemic to Australia, occurring in parts of all the mainland Australian states and territories.

 Description

-The ground cuckoo-shrike is a slender, long-legged bird, the largest of the cuckoo-shrikes measuring 33–37 cm in length, and weighing approximately 115 g.
-It was named cuckoo-shrike not because it is affiliated with either the cuckoo or the shrike, but because of the similar features that it has to both these birds.
+The ground cuckooshrike is a slender, long-legged bird, the largest of the cuckooshrikes measuring 33–37 cm in length, and weighing approximately 115 g.
+It was named cuckooshrike not because it is affiliated with either the cuckoo or the shrike, but because of the similar features that it has to both these birds.
 The stout, hooked shrike-like beak and plumage which is similar to that of the cuckoo are the reason for its name.

 The adult bird possesses a pale grey head and upper body, with pale yellow eyes.
 Its lower back, rump and underparts are white and finely barred with black, contrasting with the black wings and the slightly forked black tail.
-This forked tail is a characteristic specific to the ground cuckoo-shrike.
-The immature ground cuckoo-shrike is similar in appearance to the adult, but has fine, broken black barrings on the throat and upper parts and dark eyes with a dark eye-line, instead of a black mask with pale yellow eyes.
+This forked tail is a characteristic specific to the ground cuckooshrike.
+The immature ground cuckooshrike is similar in appearance to the adult, but has fine, broken black barrings on the throat and upper parts and dark eyes with a dark eye-line, instead of a black mask with pale yellow eyes.
 The flight call of this bird is a distinctive pee-ew, pee-ew or chill-chill….kee-lik, keelick.
-Due to the colouration of the ground cuckoo-shrike, when in flight they can look quite black-and-white and so may be mistaken for an Australian magpie.
+Due to the colouration of the ground cuckooshrike, when in flight they can look quite black-and-white and so may be mistaken for an Australian magpie.